 Have all the students stand up and the teacher says a word.
 The first student says the first letter, the next student the next letter, and so on until the word is done.
 Then, say a new word.

 If someone makes a mistake, they sit down and you start with the next student and the new word.
 Continue until you have only 1 or 2 students standing.
-This is an excellent “filler” game if you have a few minutes left-over at the end of class—just use whatever vocabulary you were teaching that day.
-This makes it the ultimate ESL spelling words games.
+This is an excellent “time-waster” game if you have a few minutes left over at the end of class—just use whatever vocabulary you were teaching that day.
+This makes it the ultimate ESL spelling words game.

 Spelling is an often neglected skill in many classrooms but it’s an important one.
 When I taught academic writing at a major university in South Korea some students had atrocious spelling which really hampered their ability to write well.
 Nobody will take you seriously, no matter how good your ideas are if you make basic spelling mistakes.
 That’s why I try to include at least a little bit of it into my classes.